eo-tools/eozilla/cuiman/README.md

 # Eozilla Cuiman

-The Cuiman package provides a client Python API, GUI, and CLI for servers compliant with OGC API - Processes.
+The Cuiman package provides a client Python API, GUI, and CLI for servers compliant with the [OGC API - Processes, Part 1](https://github.com/opengeospatial/ogcapi-processes).